 First of all, when you purchase at least a 12-month hosting plan using my exclusive discount page here, you’ll instantly get 60% off plus a FREE domain name (a $15 value)!

-I ALWAYS recommend investing in basic web hosting plan because for one, it is so cheap to get started (literally the cost of a cup of latte a month) and you will actually OWN your blog.
-When you sign up for a blog that doesn’t cost anything (like blogger platform), you don’t actually own your blog and you won’t make money on those platforms.
+I ALWAYS recommend investing in a basic web hosting plan because for one, it is so cheap to get started (literally the cost of a cup of latte a month) and you will actually OWN your blog.
+When you sign up for a blog that doesn’t cost anything (like blogger platform), you don’t own your blog and you won’t make money on those platforms.

-Secondly and most importantly, you’ll want to purchase a hosting plan, because it is a basic essential and a MUST have if you want to actually earn with your blog.
+Secondly and most importantly, you’ll want to purchase a hosting plan, because it is a basic essential and a MUST have if you want to earn with your blog.
 Advertisers and companies will only take you seriously and want to partner up with you when you own your blog!
 This is the route my blog took and that’s why I am able to earn over $10K per month with my self-hosted blog!
 Don’t be afraid to invest in yourself.
 This is SO important if you want to make any real income!

 1. Getting started with Bluehost!

-Click on the green button, “get started now” when you enter this Bluehost discount page right here.
+Click on the green button, “Get started now” when you enter this Bluehost discount page right here.